KateOgar/selenium-junit-boilerplate/README.md

 Has two directories:
 - props - interface of properties to easily interact with props with owner library help.
 You can also add some default values for them in this file.
 - reflection - consist of Injector file, which implement reflection mechanism for all field in class and SubjectProvider class, which help to get instance to inject for.
-For instance, if you have annotation @Driver - you need inject driver inctance, if you have annotation @Page - you need inject instance of page on some Test or Steps class.
+For instance, if you have annotation @Driver - you need inject driver instance, if you have annotation @Page - you need inject instance of page on some Test or Steps class.

 ## resources